A proof that artificial neural networks overcome the curse of dimensionality in the numerical approximation of

-In this subsection we apply results on viscosity solutions for PDEs from the literature (cf., e.g., Crandall et al.\ \cite{UsersGuideViscosity}, Crandall\&Lions \cite{ViscosityOriginalPaper}, and Hairer et al.\ \cite[Subsections 4.3--4.4]{HairerHutzenthalerJentzen15}) to establish in Proposition~\ref{viscosity_existence} and Corollary~\ref{viscosity_affine_existence} the existence, uniqueness, and regularity results for viscosity solutions which we need for our proofs of the ANN approximation results.
-Our proof of Proposition~\ref{viscosity_existence} employs the following well-known result, Lemma~\ref{viscosity_lyapunov}, on the existence of a Lyapunov-type function for SDEs under the coercivity-type hypothesis in \eqref{viscosity_lyapunovCoercivity}.
+In this subsection we apply results on viscosity solutions for PDEs from the literature (cf., e.g., Crandall et al.\ \cite{UsersGuideViscosity}, Crandall \& Lions \cite{ViscosityOriginalPaper}, and Hairer et al.\ \cite[Subsections 4.3--4.4]{HairerHutzenthalerJentzen15}) to establish in Proposition~\ref{viscosity_existence} and Corollary~\ref{viscosity_affine_existence} the existence, uniqueness, and regularity results for viscosity solutions which we need for our proofs of the ANN approximation results.
+We recall that the notion of viscosity solutions allows to extend the classical notion of solutions of second order PDEs to functions which are merely continuous and not necessarily $C^2$.
+Our proof of Proposition~\ref{viscosity_existence} employs the following well-known result, Lemma~\ref{viscosity_lyapunov} below, on the existence of a suitable Lyapunov-type function $V \colon \R^d \to \R$ where $d \in \N$ under the coercivity-type hypothesis in \eqref{viscosity_lyapunovCoercivity}.
 For the sake of completeness we include in this subsection also a proof of Lemma~\ref{viscosity_lyapunov}.

 \begin{lemma} Let $d,m \in \N$, $p \in [4, \infty)$, let $\langle \cdot, \cdot \rangle \colon \R^d \times \R^d \to \R$ be the $d$-dimensional Euclidean scalar product, let $\left\| \cdot \right\| \colon \R^d \to [0,\infty)$ be the $d$-dimensional Euclidean norm, let $\HSNorm{\cdot} \colon \R^{d \times m} \to [0,\infty)$ be the Hilbert-Schmidt norm on $\R^{d\times m}$, let $\mu \colon \R^d \to \R^d$ and $\sigma \colon \R^d \to \R^{d \times m}$ be functions which satisfy that